meta-pytorch/BackendBench/README.md

 See [BackendBench Example](https://github.com/jiannanWang/BackendBenchExamples) for a practical demonstration of how to use BackendBench for model convergence testing.

+## Citation

+If you use BackendBench in your research or projects, please cite it using the information in our [CITATION.cff](CITATION.cff) file, or use the "Cite this repository" feature on GitHub.

 ## License

 Source code is made available under a [BSD 3 license](LICENSE.md)